 Unless a participant makes a "Section 83(b) election" under the Code, there generally will be no U.S. federal income tax consequences to either the participant or us upon the grant of restricted shares that are subject to a substantial risk of forfeiture until the restrictions constituting a substantial risk of forfeiture lapse.
 At the time the substantial risk of forfeiture lapses, the participant generally will recognize taxable income equal to the then fair market value of the shares.
 We will generally be entitled to a corresponding tax deduction.
 If a participant does makes a "Section 83(b) election" under the Code, the participant will recognize ordinary income with respect to the shares when the shares are received rather than at the time the forfeiture restrictions lapse.
 The amount of income recognized will be equal to the fair market value of the restricted shares at such time (valued without taking the restrictions into account) over the price paid for such award, if any, and we will be entitled to a corresponding deduction.
-By making a "Section 83(b) election," the participant will recognize no additional compensation income with respect to the shares when the forfeiture restrictions lapse, and will instead recognize short-term or long-term capital gain or loss with respect to the shares to the extent of the income recognized by the participant upon the making of the "Section 83(b) election."
+By making a "Section 83(b) election," the participant will recognize no additional compensation income with respect to the shares when the forfeiture restrictions lapse, and will instead recognize short-term or long-term capital gain or loss with respect to the shares when they are sold.
+If, however, the shares are subsequently forfeited to us, the participant will not be entitled to claim a loss with respect to the shares to the extent of the income recognized by the participant upon the making of the "Section 83(b) election."
 To make a "Section 83(b) election," a participant must file an appropriate form of election with the Internal Revenue Service and with his or her employer, each within 30 days after the restricted shares are received, and the participant must also attach a copy of his or her election to his or her federal income tax return for the year in which the shares are received.